bytefish/bytefish.de/blog/using_policy_based_authorization_for_odata_requests.md

     .RequireODataAuthorization();
 ```

-This means we will add an extension method on the `AuthorizationOptions` to add the `RequireAssertion` policy,
+This means we will add an extension method on the `AuthorizationOptions` to add the policy, and an extension
-and an extension method on the `IEndpointConventionBuilder` (which `MapControllers` returns) to require
+method on the `IEndpointConventionBuilder` (which `MapControllers` returns) to require authorization on all
-authorization on all OData-enabled endpoints.
+OData-enabled endpoints.

 ### Implementing the Extension Methods ###